ibm-cloud-docs/power-iaas/getting-help-and-support.md

 Before you open a support ticket against the {{site.data.keyword.powerSysShort}} service, review the [FAQ](/docs/power-iaas?topic=power-iaas-power-iaas-faqs) and [Getting support](/docs/get-support?topic=get-support-getting-customer-support).
 {: shortdesc}

-## Opening a support case with IBM cloud
+## Opening a support case with IBM Cloud
 {: support-case-IBM-cloud}

 To open a support ticket for the {{site.data.keyword.powerSys_notm}} service, complete the following steps: